 [a\-z]) or placed as the first or last character.

 The range is inclusive with the ASCII or Unicode values.
-I was bitten hard by the fallacy when sanitizing the names of uploaded files: a hotfix pushed out immediately and humiliation by my colleague.
+I was bitten hard by the fallacy when sanitizing the names of uploaded files.